blockchain/unused-My-Wallet-V3-jar/README.md

 -t save wallet to JSON using this password

--w create wallet using this number of words for mnemonic
+-w create wallet using this number of words for mnemonic (defaults to 12 words if supplied number is illegal)